 Heat deflection temperature to ISO 75 (HDT)

-The heat deflection temperature (HDT) indicates the relative behavior of different types of material under load at elevated temperatures.
+The heat deflection temperature (HDT) to ISO 75 indicates the relative behavior of different types of material under load at elevated temperatures.
 It is determined on materials such as thermoplastics, hard rubber or duroplastic laminates.

 - Flexural stress: